Scanning electron microscope image of cancer cells on a dark background

 Inflammation is the common driver

-Whether it's cancer, RA, or Sjögren's, chronic systemic inflammation accelerates progression.
-Anti-inflammatory nutrition, targeted omega-3s, curcumin, and lifestyle factors move the needle — and they stack with whatever else you're doing.
+Whether cancer, RA, or Sjögren's, chronic systemic inflammation accelerates progression.
+Anti-inflammatory nutrition, omega-3s, curcumin, and lifestyle factors move the needle.
+They stack with whatever else you're doing.

 How I think about cancer & autoimmunity.

-Full inflammatory work-up, gut permeability assessment, food sensitivity testing, and a thorough medication review — many autoimmune drugs carry significant long-term risks worth periodically re-evaluating.
-Elimination and reintroduction protocols for inflammatory triggers.
+Full inflammatory work-up, gut permeability assessment, food sensitivity testing, and thorough medication review, many autoimmune drugs carry significant long-term risks worth periodically re-evaluating.
+Elimination and reintroduction for inflammatory triggers.
 Herbal immunomodulators and anti-inflammatory botanicals are often central to the protocol.
 IV glutathione and NAD when oxidative stress is high.

 Working with your specialist